 TV Screens

 The large 4-sided Jumbotron screen is directly in front of this grandstand on the inside of the hairpin.
-It’s in line with section 7 of the stand which will have the best view of the screen.
+It’s in line with sections 6 and 7 of the stand which will have the best view of the screen.

 If you’re at the other end of the stand you’ll still have a good view just from a bit of an angle, but you’ll be able to see screens on two sides of the Jumbotron.